 B2B sales aren't easy.
 It's changed so dramatically that many sales organizations are struggling to find success, as the legacy approaches create too little value for buyers.
 The sales leader will need to coach their managers, who, in turn, will need to coach the sales force.
 This individual attention to helping every level of the sales function is continual.

 This element is one of the most powerful ways to improve sales managers’ effectiveness and harness the critically important power of sales effectiveness.
-It is difficult to improve the sales performance management without leveling up every person in every sales role.
+It is difficult to improve the elements of performance management without leveling up every person in every sales role.

 Development and Training